imanechkikar/CV/README.md

 ### Interests

 * I play harmonica, guitar, bass and sitar.
-I like vinyls and garage rock (and so many other genres!).
+I like vinyl and garage rock (and so many other genres!).
-* Strong interest in astrology (making horoscopes), needlecraft, reading and photography.
-* I love travelling (who doesn't?).
-* I'm a fun-lover.
-I regularly attend gigs, festivals, parties, etc.
+* I regularly attend gigs, festivals, parties, etc.

 Get in touch
 -------------